ddrohan/web-app-dev-labs/lab4/step_7.md

 There's actually very little required in this step, and if you followed the previous step closely, ***especially the implementation of the routes in donations.js*** you should be able to make the minimal changes in **donations.ejs**

-Once you've made all these modifications and updates, you should be able to navigate to
+Once you've made all these modifications and updates, you should be able to navigate to [http://localhost:3000/](http://localhost:3000/), and use all the features of the web app (except update :-) )

+##Well Done!!